-We’ve highlighted some of the key issues from the report and our response to those issues.
+We’ve highlighted some of the key issues from the report and our response to those issues below.

 We think the report can be summed up by the following quote from one of its contributors:

-Farley Dwek has long recognised that thousands of vulnerable people are being unfairly treated by the NHS in terms of their eligibility for Funding and this year we have launched a unique Advisory Service to provide support to clients who have been unfairly treated – to guide them through the complicated Assessment process using our specialist legal expertise and team of highly skilled nurses.
+Farley Dwek has long recognised that thousands of vulnerable people are being unfairly treated by the NHS in terms of their eligibility for NHS Continuing Healthcare Funding, and we have launched a unique variety of professional services to provide support for clients who have been unfairly treated – to guide them through the complicated assessment and appeal process using our specialist legal expertise combined with our team of highly skilled clinical nurses.

 Executive Summary Highlights include:

 - Due to a lengthy process, people with Parkinson’s are dying whilst waiting for their health board to make a decision on whether they are eligible.

 - We understand the Assessment Process and the NHS Guidelines and can help to secure a quicker Assessment.